-The 5 Most Important Things to Know About Conducting Due Diligence09 September, 2015
+The 5 Most Important Things About Conducting Due Diligence09 September, 2020

 When conducting due diligence on a target company, your goal is to thoroughly evaluate its affairs in order to make an informed decision as to whether to proceed with an acquisition.
 After completing a preliminary overview investigation of the company and signing a letter of intent or term sheet, it’s time to dig deep into corporate data.